boldbi/boldbi-docker/docs/Multi-image.md

 ## Run `Bold Bi` via `docker-compose`

-You can use Docker Compose to easily run Bold BI in an isolated environment built with Docker containers.
 This quick-start guide demonstrates how to use Compose to set up and run Bold BI.
 Before starting, make sure you have [Compose installed](https://docs.docker.com/compose/install/)

 ## Define the Project